Block-Blitz/take-2/README.md

 ## Getting Started

   These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+Visit [blockblitz.live](http:blockblitz.live) to see the deployed app.

   ## *Clone or download project*